Cacilda Becker: Life and career

 In 30 years of career, Cacilda performed in 68 plays staged in Rio de Janeiro and São Paulo; made two films ("Luz dos Seus Olhos" - Light in Their Eyes - in 1947 and in "Floradas na Serra" - Sierra Blossoms - in 1954) and a soap opera ("Ciúmes" - Jealousy, 1966).
 On TV Tupi besides participating in teleteatros, Cacilda inaugurated the Teatro Municipal de São Carlos with the play Waiting for Godot in early 1969.

 Cacilda overwhelming passions aroused and had three husbands, the latter Walmor Chagas, who adopted her only daughter, Maria Clara Chagas Becker, born in 1964.

 Death

-Cacilda suffered a stroke on May 6, 1969 in São Paulo during the presentation of the play Waiting for Godot, staged with her husband Walmor Chagas.
-She was taken to the hospital still wearing the clothes of her character.
+Cacilda suffered a stroke on 6 May 1969 in São Paulo during a performance of the play Waiting for Godot, staged with her husband Walmor Chagas.
+She was taken to the hospital still wearing her costume.
 She died after 38 days in a coma and was buried in the Cemetery of Araçá, attended by a crowd of admirers.